edumarin/edumarin.github.io/_pages/about.md

 # Recent News
+* May, 2022.
+Our paper "Primitives for Finite Field Arithmetic in Network Switches" has been accepted at P4 workshop 2022
 * Mar, 2022.
 Our paper "PPFL: Enhancing Privacy in Federated Learning with Confidential Computing" has been accepted at ACM GetMobile 2022
 * Mar, 2022.
 Our paper "Symbolon: Enabling Flexible Multi-device-based User Authentication" has been accepted at IEEE DSC 2022
 * Mar, 2022.
 Our paper "Privacy-preserving AI for future networks" has been accepted at CACM 2022